 STEP 4: DON’T SKIP ANY INCOME

 You have to declare any income on which you haven’t paid tax.
 The income types include:

 - Child benefit payments (if your income exceeds £50,000)

 - Money held in Isas or Premium Bonds

 - Lottery wins

 - Money earned from occasional sales on eBay or Etsy

 STEP 5: BENEFIT FROM TAX-DEDUCTIBLE EXPENSES

 You should claim any deductions that may apply in your case.
-These tax-deductible expenses include:
+These expenses include: